 Short-term Care Quality

-Additionally, this nursing home also was awarded favorable short-term care scores in our assessment.
-In fact, we awarded them one of our better grades in that category, with a score of B. In forming our short-term care ratings, we analyze the facility's skilled nursing services, such as those performed by registered nurses, speech therapists, physical therapists and other types of therapists.
-Our goal is to devise a barometer for sizing up the rehabilitation services of different nursing homes.
-Unfortunately, we weren't able to track down information about this nursing home's registered nurse or physical therapy staffing.
-Lastly, we assessed the number of patients who were able to return to the community from this nursing home.
-We found that 0 percent of this facility's residents returned home.
+In our final category, we awarded this facility a grade of A+ for its short-term care rating.
+This rounded out a very impressive report card.
+In forming our short-term care ratings, we quantify the facility's skilled nursing services, such as those performed by registered nurses, speech therapists, physical therapists and other types of skilled professionals.
+Our objective is to devise a scale for comparing the rehabilitation services of different nursing homes.
+Fortunately, it looks like this nursing home employs registered nurses.
+Not every nursing home employs these skilled professionals.
+However, according to the information this nursing home provided, it does not look like the facility employs physical therapists.
+Finally, we assessed the number of patients who were able to return to the community from this facility.
+We found that 0 percent of this nursing home's residents returned home.

 Rating Over Time